Map as a property delegate

 in this case means list1 = list1 + 4

 , and so a new list object is returned.
-Now a mutable list:
+Now, let's take a look at the following snippet:

 What will be printed?
 The answer is [1, 2, 3, 4]